 - Smoking in the house or car.

-Below are more tips to provide your baby with a safe sleep environment:
+More tips to provide babies with a safe sleep environment:

 - Room temperature should be comfortable to a lightly clothed adult.

 - Use a firm crib mattress covered by a fitted sheet.

 - Use a one-piece sleeper or other warm clothes instead of blankets.

 - Keep soft objects and loose bedding out of cribs.
 Pillows, quilts, comforters, sheepskins, stuffed toys and other soft objects should be kept out of cribs – they can be a hazard to a baby.